valeriosillari/roman-quiz-nuxt/README.md

 - set prettier

-- set btn restart on gameOver and EndGame for better UX
+- set a button for restarting on gameOver and EndGame for better UX